jcobol/brainplus/README.md

 # brainplus
-Python port of the BrainPlus interpreter at https://github.com/primaryobjects/AI-Programmer
+Python implementation of the BrainPlus interpreter at https://github.com/primaryobjects/AI-Programmer

+NOTE: The implementation is not quite complete.
+Patches welcome. :)